4 Mistakes Tax Professionals Make When Applying TNMM

 4) Generic benchmarking studies – TNMM application is almost always

-based on external comparables, and therefore having proper benchmarking study
+based on external comparables (uncontrolled taxpayers), and therefore having proper benchmarking study

 is a key.
 It is not rare for advisors to prepare standard generic benchmarking

-studies that are not tailored to the facts and circumstances of a particular transaction.
+studies that are not tailored to the facts and circumstances of a particular transaction and use the same interquartile range in every case.

-Tax authorities, in contrast, become more and more aware of the benchmarking technologies
+Tax authorities, in contrast, become more aware of the benchmarking technologies

 and approaches, and they start challenging taxpayers’ benchmarking studies more